tractorcow/classproxy/readme.md

 Dynamically scaffold proxy classes that actually extend the class being proxied, allowing them to be used in type-strict applications.

-No it's not prophecy beacuse this is designed for partial proxies, not testing.
+No it's not prophecy because this is designed for partial proxies, not testing.

 ## Examples